amelieLePanda/Mario_ALife_Master_Thesis/README.md

 - simulation_gpt.py

 Note:
-- MarioGPT was simply re-trained and there were no changes to the architecture, only slight variations in the training settings.
+- MarioGPT was re-trained, and there were no changes to the architecture, only slight variations in the training settings.
 The minimal_generation_gpt.py file offers the option to utilise prompts, such as `prompts = ["many pipes, many enemies, some blocks, high elevation"]`.
 - The pre-trained MarioGPT model can be found [here](https://drive.google.com/drive/folders/1KLLGjMD17G3N8SpJz2CU-ai4g_4DM3Iz?usp=sharing) (send a request for access)
 - A sample of Gonzalez's original minimal VAE can be located at models/VAE/trained_vae/example.pt.

 ## Virtual environment and installing requirements

 Create a virtual environment and use at least Python version `>=3.9`.
-Then install the necessary requirements by running this:
+Then, install the necessary requirements by running this:

 ```
 pip install -r requirements.txt
 ```

 ## Visualising a model